 And, now the virtue of charity begins to grow in you.

 This is what it means that He sought after that which was lost, leaving the ninety and nine to search for you and find you and bring you home.
 And, this leads us to the second point.

 We must see today’s Gospel in terms of our mission in the world.
 One other calling and vocation of which each one of us can be sure is that we are to do the work of an evangelist.
-This does not mean that you all are called to preach like Billy Graham or Bishop Sheen; but it does mean that you are called to be a witness that Jesus Christ is the Lord, and that God so loved the world that he gave His only begotten Son.
+This does not mean that you all are called to preach from a pulpit; but it does mean that you are called to be a witness that Jesus Christ is the Lord, and that God so loved the world that he gave His only begotten Son.
 The result of charity taking root and growing within you is that you begin to see the people around you in terms of their need, their greatest need being to know Jesus Christ.
 If we are Catholic people, then we know that as the Body of Christ in this world, and as members with specific gifts- even with gifts often unknown to those who have them- it is through us that the Son of Man continues to seek and to save that which was lost.
 His Incarnation is extended through His Church, and I do mean you.

 When we become workers together with God, as Saint Paul put it, we can trust the Holy Spirit to make up for all that we lack.
 When you were confirmed it was not a rite of passage, or simply a ticket to Holy Communion.
 The gifts of the Holy Spirit were placed within you.
 When charity makes you aware of the needs of those around you, do not be surprised when you sense that you must do a particular thing, or say specific words to a specific person.
 Learn to know the presence and leading of the Holy Spirit until it becomes quite a normal part of your life.

 Divine love, charity, moved the Lord to speak of God, “who hath need of nothing” as if he suffered loss.
 The message to day is simple: “Christ Jesus came into the world to save sinners.”